tendermint/fundraising/x/fundraising/spec/README.md

 ## Abstract

-This document specifies the fundraising module of the Cosmos SDK that serves fundraising feature.
-The fundraising module provides an oppotunity for new projects to onboard the ecosystem.
-It does not only allow projects to raise funds, but also increase their brand awareness before launching their projects.
+This document specifies the `fundraising` module that provides an oppotunity for a new project to onboard the ecosystem.
+It helps them to increase their brand awareness before launching a project.

 ## Contents